Parquery/icontract/docs/source/usage.rst

 The combinations is also possible; to check invariants on method calls *including* ``__setattr__``, set ``check_on`` to :attr:`InvariantCheckEvent.CALL` ``|`` :attr:`InvariantCheckEvent.SETATTR`.

+To save you some typing, we introduced the shortcut, :attr:`InvariantCheckEvent.ALL`, which stands for the combination :attr:`InvariantCheckEvent.CALL` ``|`` :attr:`InvariantCheckEvent.SETATTR`.

 .. note::

 	The property getters and setters are considered "normal" methods.
 If you want to check the invariants at property